yashsriram/drive/README.md

 # drive
-## description
-- Real-time algorithms for following a given path while avoiding initially unknown static obstacles.
-- Uses RRT\* and Visibility graph along with padding obstacles.
-## roadmap
-- Problems solved until now are documented in `report.pdf`
 ## code
 - The project is a typical ROS project.
 - `src/` contains all source code.
-## documentation
-- For most of the code, the documentation is itself.
 ## usage
 - Open a terminal at project root (the directory containing this file).
 - `roscore`